CENDARI/documentation/source/admin/installation.rst

 Litef Conductor
 ^^^^^^^^^^^^^^^

-The Litef Conductor can be built and installed from its source on `github <https://github.com/ivan-cukic/litef-conductor>`_.
+The Litef Conductor can be built and installed from its source in the `litef-conductor repository <https://github.com/CENDARI/litef-conductor>`_ on GitHub.

 Litef requires a dedicated CKAN sysadmin, thus after installing CKAN create that sysadmin::